adlerzei/InterKeystrokeRecorder/README.md

 After the data study as been finished, the recorded data can be found in the ```./out/``` folder.
 If you want to pause the recording process, you can stop the program at any time.
 To resume it later on, just enter the same participant number at the beginning.

+## Misc

+The data study is available in German and English.
+All language strings, that are used for the data study can be found in the `./lng/`folder.